josi4/solarnode-handbook/docs/users/getting-started.md

 # Getting Started

 This section describes how to get SolarNode running on a device.
+You will need to configure your device as a SolarNode and associate your SolarNode with SolarNetwork.

+!!! tip

+	You might find it helpful to read through this entire guide before jumping in.
+There are screen shots and tips provided to help you along the way.

 ## Get your device ready to use